mwiebe/deadline-cloud/docs/job_attachments_manifest_operations.md

 **Note:** Unlike COLLECT, SUBTREE operates purely on manifest data—it never accesses the filesystem.
 When a symlink is "collapsed," the operation looks up the target path in the original manifest and copies that entry's data (hash, size, mtime, etc.) to replace the symlink entry.

+**Important: Symlink Target Storage Format:**

+In our manifest format, symlink targets are stored **relative to the manifest root**, not relative to the symlink location (unlike POSIX filesystem symlinks).
+For example, a symlink at `assets/textures/current` pointing to `assets/shared/latest.png` stores the target as `assets/shared/latest.png`, not as `../shared/latest.png`.

+This design choice simplifies manifest operations since targets can be looked up directly in the manifest's path index without needing to resolve relative paths from the symlink's location.

 **Symlink Collapse Behavior:**

 When collapsing a symlink, the operation looks up the target path in the original manifest:

 - **File target:** The symlink entry is replaced with a copy of the target file entry (using the symlink's path, but the target's hash, size, mtime, runnable)
 - **Directory target:** The symlink entry is replaced with all entries under that directory in the original manifest, recursively.
-Paths are rebased so the symlink path becomes the new prefix (e.g., symlink `current -> ../v2` with target containing `../v2/a.txt` and `../v2/sub/b.txt` produces `current/a.txt` and `current/sub/b.txt`)
+Paths are rebased so the symlink path becomes the new prefix (e.g., symlink `current` with target `assets/shared/v2` containing `assets/shared/v2/a.txt` and `assets/shared/v2/sub/b.txt` produces `current/a.txt` and `current/sub/b.txt`)
 - **Missing target:** If the target doesn't exist in the manifest (e.g., it was an escaping symlink that was already collapsed during COLLECT), the symlink is excluded with a warning

 **Preserved Symlink Target Rebasing:**

 Symlinks that are preserved (not collapsed) must have their `symlink_target` rebased relative to the new subtree root.
+Since targets are stored relative to the manifest root, rebasing simply strips the subtree prefix from the target path.
 For example:

 ```
 Original manifest (rooted at /projects/scene):
   assets/textures/wood.png
-  assets/textures/current -> ../shared/v2/latest.png  (escapes subtree)
+  assets/textures/current -> assets/shared/v2/latest.png  (target outside subtree - escapes)
-  assets/textures/alt -> ./variants/dark.png          (within subtree)
+  assets/textures/alt -> assets/textures/variants/dark.png  (target within subtree)
   assets/shared/v2/latest.png

 SUBTREE(manifest, "assets/textures") with COLLAPSE_ESCAPING: